sushantvema/sushantvema.github.io/content/inbox/letter_to_potential_employers.md

 Dear Potential Employers,

 My name is Sushant Harischandra Vema.

+# Data Science / ML Engineering @ Influential.co
-Since June 2024, I have been working at Influential.co as a Junior Data Science Engineer.
+Since June 2024, I have been working at Influential.co as a Data Science Engineer.
 Influential is a global leader in influencer marketing.
 Founded in 2013, the platform leverages a network of 3.5 million+ creators across all major social media platforms, bringing "human passion and creativity together together to create real-world business results".
 I work alongside a lean team of extremely talented Data Scientists, Architects, and Analysts.
 My current job responsibilities prioritized by impact include:
   - Designing and scaling a multi-stage Retrieval-Augmented Generation system to create extractive and abstractive summaries of hundreds of thousands of influencers in our database.
   - Assisting in an enterprise-wide migration to Databricks hosted on AWS, from POC to deployment.
     - Writing dataprocessing tools and templates in Pyspark for parallel processing.